Signal & Form

 The Current State of AI Adoption in Canada

 Canada has a strong foundation in AI.
-The country is home to world-class AI research institutions, and the federal government has invested heavily in AI development through initiatives like the Pan-Canadian AI Strategy.
+The country is home to world-class AI research institutions including the Vector Institute in Toronto, Mila in Montreal, and the Alberta Machine Intelligence Institute in Edmonton.
+The federal government has invested over $2.4 billion in AI through the Pan-Canadian AI Strategy (originally $125 million in 2017, renewed with $2.4 billion in the 2024 budget).
 But there is a gap between the research community and the average small business.

 Most Canadian SMBs are still in the early stages of AI adoption.
 Many are using basic AI tools like ChatGPT for content and communication, but fewer have moved to more sophisticated applications like workflow automation, predictive analytics, or AI-powered customer experiences.
 The businesses that have made that leap are seeing significant competitive advantages.